The Diary of Mr. Poynter: Reception

 Patrick J. Murphy and Fred Porcheddu observe similarities between "The Diary of Mr. Poynter" and "Canon Alberic's Scrap-Book", and suggest that the titular diary was inspired by Remarks and Collections, the journals of the antiquary Thomas Hearne.
+David Langford describes the story as "an echo of 'Oh, Whistle...' which seems almost self-parodic".

 Jane Mainley-Piddock notes that the story "features a Darwinian throwback, a monster made up entirely of hair [representing] the idea of a monstrous ghost who has regressed to a pre-homo sapiens state."

 Adaptations

 In 1963, Charles Lefeaux (who had acted in the 1949 radio adaptation of "'Oh, Whistle, and I'll Come to You, My Lad'") produced three M. R. James radio adaptations of his own.
 The first of these was "The Diary of Mr. Poynter", an entry in the Mystery Playhouse strand for the BBC Home Service ("My hair!
 Give me back my hair!
 Give me back my beautiful brown hair" teased the Radio Times).
 The 15-minute play, which aired on 7 June 1963, starred Marius Goring as Denton.

 A reading of "The Diary of Mr. Poynter" by Michael Bryant was the subject of the 12 December 1980 episode of the BBC One children's supernatural television series Spine Chillers.

 In 2017, the cartoonist Seth released an illustrated adaptation of "The Diary of Mr. Poynter" as part of his "Seth's Christmas Ghost Stories" series.